paketo-buildpacks/rfcs/text/ruby/0000-ruby-dependencies.md

 The `curl` dependency used in the Passenger buildpack will also be a Paketo-hosted dependency.
-Even though there are hosted Linux distribution-agnostic binaries available at https://curl.se/download.html, they are provided by third-parties that don't have enough confidence in to wnat to leverage in the project.
+Even though there are hosted Linux distribution-agnostic binaries available at https://curl.se/download.html, they are provided by third-parties that we don't have enough confidence in to want to leverage in the project.
 Ubuntu, which is a trusted source, also [provides up-to-date curl binaries](https://packages.ubuntu.com/bionic/curl ), but they are provided as `.deb` files which are not easily consumed within the